 Keep design tokens updated

 Use automation to keep your Design Tokens (or production code!) updated whenever your design files change.
 You can reduce the friction in your design handoff process (or even eliminate it) by automating the transfer of knowledge.
-Stay tuned for the next article in the series, Open Format: from Sketch to JSON, for more details.
+The next article in the series, Open format: how to read Sketch files and convert to JSON, explains this in detail.

 Quickly generate a Sketch Library including the colors defined in your CSS / Storybook / Design Tokens.
-The third article in this series will explain how to do this with a simple example.
+The third article in this series, Open format: how to modify Sketch files programmatically, explains how to do this with a simple example.

 Automate Library production/updates

 Process a few thousand icons in SVG format, and turn them into a Library.
 Again, you can automate this process to update the Library whenever you change the original icons.
-We’ll talk about that in more detail in the fourth article of this series.
+We talk about that in more detail in the fourth article of this series, Open format: how to automate the creation of an icon Library.

 Do it all using other tools

 As a bonus, you don’t have to use Sketch to run these automated tools.
 Instead you can use CI/CD services, including GitHub Actions, to generate the Library automatically whenever the source of truth changes.
-We’ll show you how in the fifth and final article of the series.
+We show you how in the fifth and final article of the series, Open format: using GitHub Actions to work with Sketch documents.

 And so much more…